LandSandBoat/lsb-wiki/Development-Server-Startup-Tutorial.md

 ## Some things of note

 - All of this main logic is single-threaded, we ship some things off to other threads, but we _very much on purpose_ keep threading to a minimum.
 This protects us from a whole category of difficult to diagnose and difficult to fix bugs.
+See [Programming for Performance](Programming-for-Performance).

 - In order to "scale" once the server workload gets sufficiently high, we can run multiple of the `xi_map.exe` process, assign different zones to them, and they'll communicate using ZMQ.
 Until you have 100+ concurrent users, you don't have to think about this. _Theoretical happy limit_ per process is 200-400 players, dependant on many different factors.